RI-imaging/radontea/docs/introduction.rst

 There are several methods to compute the inverse **Radon** transform.
 The module :py:mod:`radontea` implements some of them.
-I focussed on code readability and thorough comments.
+I focused on code readability and thorough comments.
 The result is a collection of algorithms that are suitable for **tea**\ching the basics of computerized tomography.